DennisOrn/Prefux-GEM/README.md

 # Prefux-GEM

 This repository contains two versions of GEM.
 A touch screen is required to use all the functionality.
 Jena should be added to the project in Eclipse, the version of Jena that has been tested is 3.1.0.
+The file JenaExample.java is not needed, it is just an example.

 ##Version 1 (Normal)